miaucl/cookidoo-api/README.md

 ## Installation

-**Disclaimer: This library needs a runner to execute the calls through web automation.
-Make sure to have it correctly setup using one of the following options before proceeding.**
+**Disclaimer: This library needs a runner (browser) to execute the calls through web automation.
+Make sure to have it correctly set up using one of the following options before proceeding.**

 [Setup runner](https://github.com/cookidoo-api/blob/main/runners)